The Roundup at Ridgevue NIETOC

 EVENTS

-Debate - Congressional Debate, Lincoln Douglas Debate, Public Forum Debate in both Varsity/Open and Novice divisions and Worlds School Debate in a Varsity/Open division will be offered BOTH DAYS for students who want the extra debate experience and practice.
+Debate - Congressional Debate, Lincoln Douglas Debate, and Public Forum Debate will be offered in both Varsity/Open and Novice divisions.
+Worlds School Debate will be a Varsity/Open division only.
+There are 4 rounds of all traditional debate formats and 3 sessions of Congress.
+Awards will be presented based on the prelim records.

 TOPICS

-Panel Topics - the 3 Panel Topics are posted under the event description.
+Novice Panel Topics - the 3 Panel Topics are:

 Debate - In Lincoln Douglas Debate and Public Forum Debate, we will use the November/December NFHS topics.
 For Worlds School Debate, all rounds will be prepared topics and we will publish the topics at least 3 weeks in advance of the tournament.
 In Congressional Debate, we will utilize the District 3 Fall Legislation Packet.
-Those schools outside of District 3 may submit one piece of legislation for the packet and those are due to Jeffrey Stoppenhagen at jeffrey.stoppenhagen@vallivue.org by end of day on October 25th.
-For the finals/Superior-Excellent round, we will use the October 2025 NSDA packet that will be posted here after October 1.
+Those schools outside of District 3 may submit one piece of legislation for the packet and those are due to Jeffrey Stoppenhagen at jeffrey.stoppenhagen@vallivue.org by end of day on October 25.

 SCHEDULE